nabilrt/Hotel-Management-System/Code Description.md

 Checkout

 People can simultaneously go through the menu and choose their options.
-The Informations will be stored in the text file and People can also search by employee name or customer name Also if they want they can delete all the informations.
+The Informations will be stored in the text file and People can also search by the employee id or customer's nid.
+Also if they want they can delete all the informations.
 Also when a customer books a room his informations gets added into files as well.
 The project is based on Object Oriented Programming and written on JAVA